mastazi/VS-code-drupal/README.md

 ### "This plugin is useless because you can specify the filetypes in settings.json"

-Well, specifying the filetypes in your settings.json is useless, because of this plugin :-p Jokes apart, I developed it before the release of VS Code 1.0 and, at the time, using settings.json for that purpose wasn't an option.
+I developed the plugin before the release of VS Code 1.0 and, at the time, using settings.json for that purpose wasn't an option.
-Besides that, I think that the plugin is still useful as of today, as it is far easier to install a single plugin than having to manually add several file extensions to your settings.json (some of those extension are not common and might be easily missed).
+Besides that, I think the extension is still useful as of today, as it is far easier to install a single plugin than having to manually add several filetypes to your settings.json (some of those file extensions are not common and might be easily missed).

 ### Standard Installation: